Severfield: White finger

+In 2011, a plater at the site had suffered permanent damage to his hands caused by vibrating tools provided by the firm.
+He developed white finger.

+Forklift fatality

+In 2016, the Health and Safety Executive fined Severfield £135,000, plus £46,020 costs, following a 2013 incident when a 27 year old was fatally crushed at its Dalton site.
+After moving welding wire, he had been reversing a forklift at speed and it overturned.
+Judge Anthony Briggs accepted Severfield had sought to ensure the safety of its staff but said it had been blind to enforcing the use of seat belts on forklift trucks.
+After the accident, £9,000 was raised for the Yorkshire Air Ambulance.

 Carrington Power Station

 In 2013, Severfield contracted with the Duro Felguera group to provide steelwork for the new Carrington Power Station.
 Duro Felguera's UK subsidiary refused to pay a December 2014 stage payment.
 Severfield obtained adjudication under the Housing Grants, Construction and Regeneration Act 1996 for £2,470,231.97, and then sought summary judgement from the High Court of Justice to enforce payment for a reduced amount of £1,445,495.78.
 Judge Stuart-Smith refused because part of the sum related to a power plant and was therefore excluded from the 1996 Act, and the adjudicator's jurisdiction.
 Duro Felguera argued it was in fact owed money by Severfield because of overpayments.

 Severfield finally obtained a judgement from Mr Justice Coulson in 2017 for £2,774,077.91 (or £1,760,480.27 up to 2014) but by then Duro Felguera UK Ltd had entered liquidation and recovery was limited to what Duro Felguera in Spain could be obliged to pay under a parent company guarantee for the period up to 2014.